ArduPilot/ardupilot_wiki/rover/source/docs/follow-mode.rst

    Follow is available in Rover-3.5 (and higher)

-The following parameters can be used to tune FlowHold's performance:
+The following parameters can be used to tune Follow mode's performance:

 -  :ref:`FOLL_ENABLE <FOLL_ENABLE>` : set to 1 to enable follow mode and refresh parameters
 -  :ref:`FOLL_SYSID <FOLL_SYSID>` : mavlink system id of lead vehicle ("0" means follow the first vehicle "seen")